 Renew Tokens When Using Safari

 checkSession() function does not work correctly with the latest version of the Safari browser.

 Recent versions of the Safari browser introduced a new featured called Intelligent Tracking Prevention (ITP).
 ITP is designed to prevent websites from tracking user activity across multiple websites.

-ITP and Browser Behavior
+ITP and browser behavior

-Enabling ITP causes the browser to behave as if you'd disabled third-party cookies in the browser: checkSession() is unable to access the current user's session, which makes it impossible to obtain a new token without displaying anything to the user.
+Enabling ITP causes the browser to behave as if you had disabled third-party cookies in the browser: checkSession() is unable to access the current user's session, which makes it impossible to obtain a new token without displaying anything to the user.